Please find attached documents regarding how best to communicate with our school.

 The school produces an annual calendar to help parents/carers book holidays in advance and to coincide with school holidays (which amount to 13 weeks each year).

-If you have any concerns regarding your child and Dyslexia please talk to the class teacher in the first instance and Miss Byrne, the SENCO, who is also happy to discuss any concerns with you.
+If you have any concerns regarding your child please talk to the class teacher in the first instance and Miss Byrne, the SENCO, who is also happy to discuss any concerns with you.

 At our school, we believe that children achieve their best when everyone works together – teachers, parents and pupil supporting each other in partnership.